yunusmujadidi/airbnb-clone/README.md

 # Airbnb Clone

 This project is an Airbnb clone built with Next.js, TypeScript, and Prisma.
-It features user authentication, property listings, reservations, and a map interface.
+It features user authentication, property listings, reservations, a map interface, and a filter search functionality using URL parameters.

 ## Features